amandp13/Cool-Scripts-Python-Nerds/README.md

 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Can even Add Screenshots to help us know what this Script is all about.

-###
+### 💥 Suggestions

-- Suggest any changes if you think is neccessary.
+- Suggest any changes if you think is neccessary to enhance the flow. #9